Lembani/kiosk-library/README.md

 ## Features
 > Users

-This is a high fidelity prototype and it should enable the user to perform the following tasks:
+This is a high fidelity prototype and it enables the user to perform the following actions:
 1. Checking out of Books
 2. Book reservations
 3. Borrow Books